GluuFederation/oxExternal/client_registration/software_statement/Readme.md

 ### Obtain the JWT

-Under Verify Signature paste the public and private key in PEM format (gathered in the [previous step](#generate-a-jwks)) using the corresponding text fields
+Under Verify Signature paste the public and private key in PEM format (gathered in the [previous step](#generate-a-jwks)) using the corresponding text fields.

-Copy the resulting contents found in the major Encoded text area.
+Copy the resulting contents found under Encoded (the major text area).
 This is your software statement.

 ## Add a custom script for client registration

 1. In oxTrust visit `Configuration > Other custom scripts > client registration`.
-Click on `add custom script configuration`.
+Click on `add custom script configuration`
-1. Enter a short name and description for this script.
+1. Enter a short name and description for this script
 1. Click on `add new property`.
 On the left side enter `client_redirect_uris`, on the right enter a comma-separated list of redirect uris.
-This script will only take effect if the upcoming registration request contains one or more of the URIs listed here.
+This script will only take effect if the upcoming registration request contains any of the URIs listed here
 1. (Optional) Click on `add new property`.
 On the left side enter `software_authorized_client`, and on the right `true`.
-Setting this property to true will prevent the consent form being shown.
+Setting this property to true will prevent the consent form being shown
 1. Click on `add new property`.
-On the left side enter `JWKS`, on the right paste the [JWKS](#generate-a-jwks).
-Ensure it is pasted fully, otherwise you'll have to make it a one-liner.
+On the left side enter `JWKS`, on the right paste the [jwks](#generate-a-jwks).
+Ensure it is pasted fully, otherwise you'll have to make it a one-liner
-1. In the script text-area enter [these]() contents
+1. In the script text-area enter [these](https://github.com/GluuFederation/oxExternal/raw/master/client_registration/software_statement/SampleScript.py) code
 1. Check `enable` and leave any other fields with defaults
 1. Click on `Udpdate`